kien-kieu/lite/docfiles/rlite.md

 --------
 At the moment only the installation from package source is really supported.
 This means in practice that mostly Unix-like systems (Linux, Mac OS X) are supported.
 No standard Windows binaries are provided.
 The procedure for Windows given at the end of this pages is still rather experimental.

-Download the package source at https://github.com/kien-kieu/lite/blob/release-x.y/build/wrap/R/RLiTe_x.y.tar.gzwhere x.y is the (latest) release number of LiTe.
+Download the package source at https://github.com/kien-kieu/lite/blob/release-x.y/build/wrap/R/RLiTe_x.y.tar.gz where x.y is the (latest) release number of LiTe.

 Installation of RLiTe